 This is great news, especially if you are in a studio setting and you have a large number of products to set up and shoot.
 Having a camera of this nature will mean that you won’t feel the need to put the camera down or that you are lugging heavy gear.

 The A7R IV is a great looking product and has a sleek modern design that is akin to Sony audio and stereo products.
 It is unlike other brands, including DSLRs, that tend to have a bulkier aesthetic that has not changed in a very long time.

-Furthermore, Sony have a fantastic selection of native lenses that they have developed including those for macro and close up work.
+Furthermore, Sony has a fantastic selection of native lenses that they have developed including those for macro and close up work.
 What is also great is that there are a number of third-party lens manufacturers such as Tamron, Sigma and Zeiss that produce lenses with the Sony lens mount.

-Being a mirrorless camera, the Sony A7R IV utilises an electronic viewfinder with a 5.76-million-dot display.
+As a mirrorless camera, the Sony A7R IV utilises an electronic viewfinder with a 5.76-million-dot display.
 Such a screen allows for a great level of brightness and contrast as well as an exceptional level of detail.

 The frame rate of the screen is 100fps allowing for smooth image rendering, especially when scanning for a subject or tracking a moving subject.

 In conjunction with this, the camera features a 3 inch TFT touch screen with a 1.44-million-dot display.

 It is fair to say that while the A7R IV has a touch active screen that allows for touch focus and tracking, the response time of the screen is slow.
 For product photography, where your subjects are mostly stationary, this will not be a big issue.

 The Sony A7R IV has an exceptional autofocusing system that will be sure to capture and focus on the exact details you want in the shot.
 Further to this, it has enhanced auto-tracking modes for capturing moving objects.
 In this regard, this Sony is easily one of the best cameras for product photography.